iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 {{ render('criterion-turing', environments='satisfied') }}

-#### Property: `iolanta:facet`
+!!! info `iolanta:facet`
+    Facet assigned by particular node.
+This property might be attached to any IRI or BNode in an RDF graph.

+    * Range: `iolanta:Facet`
+    * Inverse: `iolanta:isFacetOf`

 {# todo: Invent an example to illustrate iolanta:facet #}

-* Range: `iolanta:Facet`

-This property might be attached to any IRI or BNode in an RDF graph.
 If we decidedly know which facet to use for a particular node we can explicitly connect the node and the facet in our RDF graph.
 For example:

 ```
     :something iolanta:facet <python://iolanta.facets.html.Default> .